SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Process overview
 ----------------

-We propose to structure your *Digital working environment* into three disctinct areas, materialized by different folder, also called repositories on Github.
+The core of the process will take place in your *Digital working environnement*.
+We propose to structure your *Digital working environment* into three disctinct areas, materialized by different folders, also called repositories on Github.

 > *Workbench* repository, a working
 > area where one can temporarily collect the materials and then proceed